-- 9.21 Counsel for the Respondent expanded on the above points.
-A summary of her submissions is set out below. - 9.22 The main thrust of the Respondent's submission was that that the owner of the property is TUD and the crèche is operated by Oakview (formerly known as Orchard House Ltd t/a Oakview Tallaght Childcare).
-The crèche is operated under a Crèche Operation Agreement (the "Operation Agreement").
+- 9.26 The Respondent's Counsel, Ms Healy Rae submitted oral and written legal submissions. - 9.27 The main thrust of the Respondent's submissions was that the owner of the Subject Property is TUD; that the crèche in the Subject Property is operated by Oakview (formerly Orchard House Ltd t/a Oakview Tallaght Childcare) under a Crèche Operation Agreement (the Operation Agreement) with TUD; and that it is Oakview that is in occupation of the Subject Property, not TUD.